aMoniker/Gush/README.md

 - [x] Blue flask gives a shield on top of HP
 - [x] Green flask gives charges of Power Belch, burp kills enemies around player, small one charge, large 3 charges
 - [x] Chests can contain flasks or coins
- - [ ] Show coint count on UI
+ - [x] Show coint count on UI
+- [ ] Multiple characters with different health & weapons
   - [ ] Coins can be collected through multiple game runs to unlock more characters
 - [ ] Current level can be reset if a player really messes things up.
   - [ ] Pause menu with options